computersarecool/dsa_opengl_examples/README.md

 *Examples of modern OpenGL*

 ### Overview
-These are a collection of examples that I am making while reading The OpenGL Superbible (7th Edition).
+These are a collection of examples of modern OpenGL (i.e. using DSA).
 Many are minimum working examples.

 #### Dependencies
 - `cmake` (to build)